ErinaTheDummy/SwordToShield/Character_Creation/Classes/Gunslinger.md

 document for their statistics as well as their scrap cost.

 ### Scrap
-You are capable of scrapping 10 lbs of metal material and turning it into a usable unit of scrap.
+You are capable of scrapping 10 lbs of metal material, turning it into a usable unit of scrap.

 ### Modify
 You are capable of applying modifications to your firearms, increasing their